Institute of Chartered Accountants of Guyana

 To further support its members, ICAG states that it provides resources for small and medium practices and holds quarterly meetings with members to provide guidance and develop its continuing professional development programming based on member input and needs.
 ICAG also indicates that is engaging with relevant stakeholders to increase awareness of its QA review system.

-Although ICAG is directly responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements, ICAG relies on foreign institutes for the IPD of its members but it has established its own CPD requirements.
-Additionally, it indicates that it has developed activities to assist its members with understanding the local regulations, although it does not test on local tax and business laws before issuing a practicing certificate.
+ICAG is directly responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements.
+ICAG relies on foreign institutes for the IPD of its members, but it has established its own CPD requirements.
+Additionally, it indicates that it has developed activities to assist its members with understanding the local regulations.
+Although it does not test on local tax and business laws, an ICAG member must work with a practicing member or at an office of practicing ICAG members for at least two years before receiving their own practicing certificate.

 ICAG’s Technical Committee coordinates seminars and lectures for members to obtain CPD credits.
-ICAG also has an annual conference where developments in the profession are presented and discussed.
-In its Action Plan, ICAG indicates that by September 2017 it expected to have implemented a new monitoring and verification mechanism for CPD declaration.
+ICAG indicates that it implements a monitoring and verification mechanism for CPD declaration.

-In 2014, ICAG formed a local tax committee to assess the impact of changes in tax administration policies, coordinate technical training and disseminate relevant tax information to members and students.
+In 2014, ICAG formed a local tax committee which is tasked with assessing the impact of changes in tax administration policies, coordinate technical training and disseminate relevant tax information to members and students.
 ICAG also provides representation to the Institute of Chartered Accountants of the Caribbean’s (ICAC) Regional Tax Committee.

-ICAG indicates that it has plans in place to consider adopting a process of assessing competencies of members on local tax and business law prior to granting practicing certificates and is in the process of reengaging discussions with ICAC on an ongoing basis in order to pursue a regional approach to localized tax and business assessments.
+ICAG indicates that it has plans in place to consider adopting a process of assessing competencies of members on local tax and business law prior to granting practicing certificates and is in the process of continuing discussions with ICAC to pursue a regional approach.

 In line with its mandate to adopt auditing standards, ICAG has adopted ISA as issued by the IAASB without modifications and including effective date since 2003.
 ICAG now focuses on providing technical assistance to its members to support implementation.